docker-snap/docker-15.04/package-dir/meta/readme.md

 If you need privileged access, you can issue 'docker-privilege on'.
 But the confinment will be nearly inexistant.

-docker can read and write to your home/apps/docker/** directory, place your Dockerfile, there.
+Docker can read and write to your home/apps/docker/** directory, place your Dockerfile, there.

 sudo systemctl restart docker_docker_${version_of_snap_package}.service